MichaelsPlayground/NfcCreditCardReaderBasic/visacard.md

 will contain these informations.
 So please be very careful when sending those data using unsecured media like Email or simple internet uploading or posting anywhere!

-In this workflow I'm using a **VisaCard from Lloyds Bank** that was cancelled some months ago so the PAN and other data shown here are not from an active card.
+In this workflow I'm using a **VisaCard from Lloyds Bank** that was terminated some months ago so the PAN and other data shown here are not from an active card.

 ## step 1: read the main directory using the SELECT PPSE command